 PROPONENTS MIGHT ARGUE that an increase in the caps would eventually yield significant new revenue for the city.
-Further, by allowing the assessments on more properties to grow proportionately with their market values, intra-class inequities would be lessened.
+Further, by allowing the assessments on more properties to grow proportionately with their market values, intraclass inequities would be lessened.
 Finally, by allowing the overall level of assessment in Class 1 and in part of Class 2 to grow faster, the interclass inequities in the city's property tax system would be reduced.

 OPPONENTS MIGHT ARGUE that increasing the burden on homeowners would undermine the city's goals of encouraging home ownership and discouraging the flight of middle-class taxpayers to the suburbs.
 Other opponents could argue that given the equity and revenue shortcomings of assessment caps they should be eliminated entirely rather than merely raised.

-OPTION: Tax Vacant Residential Property the Same as Commercial Property
+Tax Vacant Residential Property the Same as Commercial Property

-Revenue: \$37 million in the first year, rising to \$219 million annually when fully phased in
+Revenue: \$21 million in the first year, rising to \$127 million annually when fully phased in

 Under New York State law, a residentially zoned vacant lot or a commercially zoned lot that is situated immediately adjacent to property with a residential structure, has the same owner as the adjacent residential property, and has an area of no more than 10,000 square feet is currently taxed as Class 1 residential property.
 All other vacant land is taxed as commercial property.
-In fiscal year 2013, there were about 24,300 such vacant properties.
+In fiscal year 2015, there were 23,547 such vacant properties.
 As Class 1 property, these vacant lots are assessed at no more than 6 percent of full market value, with increases in assessed value due to appreciation capped at 6 percent per year and 20 percent over five years.
-In 2013, the median ratio of assessed value to full market value was 2.4 percent for these properties.
+In 2015, the median ratio of assessed value to full market value was 3.1 percent for these properties.

-Under this option, which would require state approval, each vacant lot with an area of 2,500 square feet or more would be taxed as Class 4, or commercial property, which is assessed at 45 percent of full market value and has no caps on annual assessment growth.
-About 13,300 lots would be reclassified.
-Phasing in the increase in assessed value evenly over five years would generate \$37.0 million in additional property tax revenue in the first year, and the total increment would grow by \$45.5 million in each of the next four years.
-Assuming that tax rates remain at their 2013 levels, property tax revenue in the fifth and final year of the phase in would be \$218.8 million higher than without this option.
+Under this option, which would require state approval, vacant lots with an area of 2,500 square feet or more would be taxed as Class 4, or commercial property, which is assessed at 45 percent of full market value and has no caps on annual assessment growth; 9,113 lots would be reclassified.
+Phasing in the assessment increase evenly over five years would generate \$21.3 million in additional property tax revenue in the first year, and the total increment would grow by \$26.3 million in each of the next four years.
+Assuming that tax rates remain at their 2015 levels, once the phase-in is complete the annual property tax revenue generated by the reclassification would be \$126.7 million.

-PROPONENTS MIGHT ARGUE that vacant property should not enjoy the low assessment benefits of Class 1 that are meant for housing.
-They might also argue that this special tax treatment of vacant land discourages residential development, an unwise policy in a city with a critical housing shortage.
+PROPONENTS MIGHT ARGUE that vacant property could be better utilized, and awarding it preferential treatment further encourages its underdevelopment.
+An important justification for the lower assessment rate for Class 1, they could argue, is to incentivize development of one-, two-, and three-family homes.
+Reducing the cost of holding vacant land that is zoned for residential use at a time when the city is experiencing a shortage of affordable housing is unwise.
 Proponents might further note that the lot size restriction of 2,500 square feet (the median lot size for Class 1 properties with buildings on them in New York City) would not create incentives to develop very small lots, and the city's zoning laws and land use review process also provide a safeguard against inappropriate development in residential areas.
-OPPONENTS MIGHT ARGUE that the current tax treatment of this vacant land serves to preserve open space in residential areas in a city with far too little open space.
-Opponents also might have less faith in the power of existing zoning and land use policies to adequately restrict development in residential areas.